jhidalgo-utep/GeminiCryptoTrader/README.md

     2. Change your current directory to the src folder that contains the "main.py" file
     3. Type "python main.py" in Terminal to run program

-## Desctription
+## Desctription : The Crypto Application
-A Custom Crypto Trader Application for Gemini that uses the GEMINI API.
-Use's PyQt5 for the GUI frame-work.
-Written in the lastest python3.
+[x] Custom Crypto Gemini that uses the GEMINI API.
+[x] PyQt5 for the GUI frame-work.
+[x] Written in the lastest python3.

 ## License